locallyoptimistic/LocallyOptimistic/content/post/building-a-data-practice.md

 There are a few principles woven into the suggestions below:

 * Don't worry about making things fancy.
 Do the simplest thing that works now.
 * Keep an eye on how things will scale, but rein in your impulses to optimize them.
-Analytics should be lean and agile, too!
+Analytics should be lean and agile, too.
 * Documentation, transparency, and reproducibility are interrelated and fundamental.
 Start good habits in these areas now, but expect to iterate on them and change how things are done as the organization matures and grows.

 With those principles in mind, here are my recommendations for what to do in your first weeks at an early stage startup.